 If you haven’t seen the pattern yet, a major theme of Prime Day is MORE.
 More customers, more deals, and more money being spent on ads and products.

-On Prime Day, there’s been an avg. of a 173% increase on total ad spend in years past.
-You should at least double your budget, if not even triple it, before both Prime Days.
+On Prime Day in 2019, there’s was an average budget increase of a 78%.
+You should at least double your budget, before both Prime Days.